Communism in Colombia: Origins of Socialist Ideology

-In the early years of the party, no major steps were taken to establish a connection with the international community of Communist parties despite the importance of international affairs being discussed and analyzed in the Third Socialist Conference of 1921.
-The proposal to seek membership in the Comintern was rejected.
-However it became apparent that Bolshevism was growing in popularity amongst Colombian Socialist intellectuals.
+In the early years of the party, no major steps were taken to establish a connection with the international community of Communist parties, despite the importance of international affairs being discussed and analyzed in the Third Socialist Conference of 1921.
+The proposal to seek membership in the Communist International (Comintern) was rejected.
+However, it became apparent that Bolshevism was growing in popularity among Colombian Socialist intellectuals.
 After failure in the 1922 elections, backing moderate Socialist candidate Benjamin Herrera, this iteration of the party began to split apart due to a lack of interest in joining international efforts to pursue communist thought.
 However, the party ideology was revived by young Colombian Bolsheviks who took over the Socialist Congress in 1924.

-Pro-communist ideology amongst intellectuals was fully displayed in 1924 at the Socialist Congress held in the Colombian capital, Bogota.
+Pro-communist ideology among intellectuals was fully displayed in 1924 at the Socialist Congress held in the Colombian capital, Bogotá.
 The leaders of this congress broke ties with the previous three socialist conferences and immediately pursued international involvement.
-This conference became the first attempt for Colombian socialists to establish communications and partnership with the Moscow Third International.
-The conference attendees declared their affiliation to the Comintern and approved the 21 Conditions of Leninism.
+This conference became the first attempt for Colombian socialists to establish communications and a partnership with the Moscow Third International.
+The conference attendees declared their affiliation with the Comintern and approved the 21 Conditions of Leninism.
 However, with no true party capable of executing such policies and establishing a political presence in Colombia, the Latin American sector of the Comintern resisted approving the affiliation.
-Following the conference, Socialist leader Luis Tejada died, and Silvestre Savitski was expelled from the country by the Colombia government a year later for his efforts in spreading communist doctrine.
+Following the conference, Socialist leader Luis Tejada died, and Silvestre Savitski was expelled from the country by the Colombian government a year later for his efforts in spreading communist doctrine.

 The Comintern and Colombian Communism

-By the mid-1920s, at the Second Worker's Congress in Bogota, socialist ideology continued expanding and was no longer moderate.
-The year prior to the Congress a large strike led by Labor Union leader Raul Maheca was organized against the Tropical Oil Company in Barrancabermeja which resulted in the firing of 1200 laborers and the arrest of strike leaders.
+By the mid-1920s, at the Second Workers' Congress in Bogotá, socialist ideology continued expanding and was no longer moderate.
+The year before the congress, a large strike led by Labor Union leader Raul Maheca was organized against the Tropical Oil Company in Barrancabermeja, resulting in the firing of 1,200 laborers and the arrest of strike leaders.

-The Congress proceeded by establishing a National Workers Confederation (CON) which would serve as the organization that managed and coordinated any future labor movements of the Congress.
+The congress proceeded to establish a National Workers Confederation (CON) to manage and coordinate future labor movements.
 Despite serving as a radical trade union, the leaders of CON believed that the organization would better serve its purpose under the guidance of a new revolutionary party.
-In 1926, as part of the Third Workers Congress, the Partido Socialista Revolucionario (PSR) was established with the goal of seeking affiliation with the Comintern.
+In 1926, as part of the Third Workers Congress, the Partido Socialista Revolucionario (PSR) was established to seek affiliation with the Comintern.
 This goal would be achieved when the PSR was officially recognized and approved for affiliation with the Comintern during the Sixth World Congress in 1928.

 Their affiliation would expedite the spread of socialism and strengthen the current labor movements in Colombia.
-Within a year, the Comintern and PSR leaders would be involved in one of the biggest, and deadliest strikes in Colombian history, the Banana Massacre in Santa Marta.
+Within a year, the Comintern and PSR leaders would be involved in one of the biggest and deadliest strikes in Colombian history, the Banana Massacre in Santa Marta.

 Raul Maheca and three PSR leaders posing with a flag displaying the three 8's symbol.
 The flag symbolizes the idea of 8 hours of work, 8 hours of study, and 8 hours of rest.